anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship, like love, is destroyed by long absence, though it may be increased by short intermissions.
+Quote: Kind words can be short and easy to speak, but their echoes are truly endless.

-By: Samuel Johnson
+By: Mother Teresa